balaji1974/devops/03 - Terraform/README.md

   iam_user_extension="my_iam_user_balaji"
 }
 -> This is a local variable

+To set the module value that we need to set the following in terraform-module folder: variable "environment" {
+  default ="dev"
+}
+and to use this do the following: resource "aws_iam_user" "my_iam_user" {
+  name="${var.environment}_my_iam_user"
+}

+To set modules to dev or qa folder use the following: module "user_module" {
+  source = "../../terraform-modules/users"
+  environment = "dev"
+}

+and run :
+terraform init
+terraform apply

 Using a modular approach is best in terraform and a sample is given in the project 09-modules